gpeyton/ai-devotional/devotional/index_Q3.md

 # Children's Devotional Book - Quarter 3 Index

-## Week 27: The Third Commandment
+## Week 27: Faith & Our Helplessness
 **Memory Verse**: "You shall not take the name of the LORD your God in vain, for the LORD will not hold him guiltless who takes his name in vain."
 (Exodus 20:7)

-### Day 1: Which Is the Third Commandment?
+### Day 1: What Is It to Believe or Have Faith in Christ?
-*Catechism Q53*: Which is the third commandment?
+*Catechism Q57*: What is it to believe or have faith in Christ?
-*Catechism A*: The third commandment is, Thou shalt not take the name of the Lord thy God in vain: for the Lord will not hold him guiltless that taketh his name in vain.
+*Catechism A*: To trust in Christ alone for salvation.
 *Hymn*: Holy, Holy, Holy

 ### Day 2: Speech